SNiPER: The Perfect Disinfectant for HVAC Systems

 SNiPER Has Been Approved by the EPA to Disinfect HVAC systems

-SNiPER is now approved for use in and on HVAC systems including the ductwork.
+SNiPER is now approved for use as a disinfectant for HVAC systems including the ductwork.
 This Product is designed to be used as one component of a comprehensive HVAC and duct maintenance program.
 The purpose of such a program is to assure that the HVAC system and ducts function in the manner they were designed to, remain free from microbial growth and other contamination, and continue in that condition.
 This Product should only be used in those cases where visible microbial growth has been detected in the system and then only after removing that growth and identifying and correcting the conditions that led to that growth.
 It may also be used to inhibit growth on surfaces that normally become wet during operation of the system.
 These normally include (but are not limited to) evaporator coils, uninsulated piping, condensate drain pans, drain lines, silicon caulks, mist eliminators and cabinet housing components subject to wetting by mist or carryover of water.

 When the below directions are followed properly, there will not be significant concentrations of SNiPER released to the spaces served by a system being treated.
 There is no need to have occupants leave the building during application.